 6) Leave for 1-2 days, stirring regularly.

-7) With a sterilised slotted spoon, I remove as many of the flowers as possible, then I strain the mixture through a (large!) piece of muslin or a sterilised sieve (it’s easiest to do this pouring the liquid into another small bucket or container) and then bottle.
-Sterilise the bottles first by either using a chemical steriliser or rinse them out with lukewarm water, putting them into an oven on a very low heat until they’re dry.
+7) With a sterilised slotted spoon or sieve, I remove as many of the flowers as possible, then strain the mixture through a (large!) piece of muslin or a sterilised sieve (it’s easiest to do this pouring the liquid into another bucket or container) and then bottle.
+Sterilise the bottles first by either using a chemical steriliser or if they’re glass bottles, rinse them out with lukewarm water and put them into an oven at a very, very low heat until they’re dry.

 8) Fill the bottles right to the top and then screw on the tops tightly.
-The cordial keeps for longer if you store the bottles in a cool place.
+The less air there is at the top of the bottle, the longer the cordial will keep.
+Storing them in a cool place also helps.

-I hope you enjoy this refreshing drink which is lovely on a hot day served with ice and a dollop of vanilla ice-cream.
+I hope you enjoy this refreshing drink which is lovely on a hot day served with ice or a dollop of vanilla ice-cream.